 Storing

-Store leftovers in either an airtight container or heavy-duty freezer bag.
+Store leftovers in either an airtight container or a heavy-duty freezer bag.
 They will stay fresh for up to 3 days in the refrigerator.

 Alternatively, you can freeze this popular dish for up to 3 months.
-Allow dish to thaw overnight in the refrigerator before reheating.
+Allow the dish to thaw overnight in the refrigerator before reheating.
 Be sure to mix thoroughly as the sauce may separate somewhat when freezing.

 😉Hints & hacks